Facility Activities

 FUN Program

 The Families Understanding Nature (FUN) program is designed for ages 3-5 and their families.
-We meet weekly at the Visitor Center on Wednesdays from 10:30 AM - 11:15 AM.
+We meet weekly at the Visitor Center on Fridays from 10:30 AM - 11:15 AM.
 There is a new theme each week.
 Stories, songs, puppets, and crafts will be utilized for hands-on learning for little nature lovers on specific topics.
 The FUN program has been in existence since 1995.

 Check our Facebook page for weekly FUN program announcements.